knpuniversity/oo/knpu/episode1/constructor.md

 to you.
 In our case, it doesn't make sense to have a `Ship` without a name.
 And before, that would have been possible had we just instantiated a new `Ship` and forgotten to call `setName()`.
 Then we would have been running around with a `Ship` object that had absolutely no name.
-How embarrasing.
+How embarrassing.

 Sometimes, when you have required information, you might choose to set them up as arguments to your constructor.
 It says "Hey, when you create a `Ship`,